fullStack-Blake/job_search/README.md

 # Job Search Scrapper

 ## Prerequisites
-flask, BeautifulSoup4, requests has to be installed
-I used repl since this is small project and getting to know with flask
+**flask, BeautifulSoup4, requests** has to be installed I used **repl** since this is a small project

 ## How does this app works
-Basically this is a Job scrapper on 3 websites.
+This is a **Job scrapper** with user selected keyword.
+It scraps job information from 3 different websites.

-Each python files scrapping jobs on
+Each *python* files scrapping jobs on

   **https://remoteok.io**